kirenz/om2/docs/code-overview.md

 You should be able to:

-- Use the transformers pipeline with the default model
-- Choose the correct task for your use case
+- Choose the right transformers pipeline for a specific use case
-- Make inferences (apply the model to data)
+- Interpret the results from your model

 ```